President Ilham Aliyev met with Chairman and CEO of Kaspersky Lab in Munich

 Aktual mövzular: Dollar alış-satışı , Şahin Zəkizadə, Məzənnə, Hava haqqında, Neftin qiyməti

-President of the Republic of Azerbaijan Ilham Aliyev has today met with Chairman and CEO of Kaspersky Lab Eugene Kaspersky in Munich.
+On February 17, President of the Republic of Azerbaijan Ilham Aliyev has met with Chairman and CEO of Kaspersky Lab Eugene Kaspersky in Munich.

 The sides noted that Kaspersky Lab maintains successful cooperation with Azerbaijan in certain fields.
 They said ensuring cyber security is a crucial element of bilateral cooperation amid tumultuous global processes.
 Eugene Kaspersky stressed the importance of expanding relations with Azerbaijan.
 The sides exchanged views over works to ensure the safety of processes in industrial and other spheres.